Home / All Recipes / Chinese / Chinese Chicken Herbal Soup

 Chinese Chicken Herbal Soup

-- 1 free range chicken, cut into 4-8 pieces
+- 1 small free-range chicken or Cornish hen, whole or cut into 4-8 pieces

-- 8 slices Sichuan lovage rhizome (Chinese: chuan xiong)
+- 8 slices (~ 10 gram) Sichuan lovage rhizome (Chinese: chuan xiong)

 - 2 teaspoon salt